Skip to main content

 • Same-day access for the things that are scary.
 A blood pressure of 165/95 at 3 AM.
 A breast that is suddenly red and hot.
 Intrusive thoughts that are not going away.
 You do not wait two weeks for a primary care visit.
 You message us.

 The structural piece that makes this possible is the membership model.
 Visits are not capped at 7 to 12 minutes because insurance is not paying per encounter.
-Same-day messaging is not a perk; it is how the practice runs.
-The long-arc plan can actually be written and updated because we have the time to do it.
+Same-day messaging is built into how the practice runs.
+The long-arc plan can be written and updated because we have the time to do it.

 Who specifically benefits from this kind of postpartum primary care